 - Garnish: sliced green onion and parsley

-Mix the first 5 ingredients in a small bowl.
-Rub mixture into top and sides of salmon fillets.
+- Mix the first 5 ingredients in a small bowl.
+Set aside.

 - Heat oil in a large cast iron skillet over medium-high heat.

 - Rub mixture on all sides of salmon fillets while skillet gets hot.

 - Add salmon to skillet away from you, flesh side down.
 Place in lemon halves, cut side down.
 (Cook fillets in batches if needed; don't overcrowd the skillet.)